 TEDx Poet Rachel Kann is a modern-day mystic: irreverently reverent and exuberantly human.

-Her most recent work is The Upward Spiral, a spoken word album with ambient electronica music, produced by Jaz 1 on the M87 record label.
+Her most recent work, The Upward Spiral, (a spoken word album with ambient electronica music,) is a collaboration with music producer Jaz 1 on the M87 record label.

 She's a Write Club Los Angeles champ and resident writer for Hevria.
 Her poetry has been featured on Morning Becomes Eclectic on NPR and as The Weather on the podcast phenomenon, Welcome to Night Vale.

 Her poetry and short story collection, 10 For Everything, is available from Orange Ocean Press.
 Her writing (poetry and fiction) also appears in journals such as Eclipse, Permafrost, Coe Review, Sou’wester, GW Review, Quiddity, and Lalitamba.
 You can find her work in anthologies including A Poet’s Haggadah, Word Warriors from Seal Press, His Rib from Penmanship Press, and Knocking at the Door from Birch Bench Press.

 She has three albums, The Upward Spiral, Ptolemaic Complex and Word to the WHY?S, and collaborates with producers such as Jaz 1, End.User, Tack-Fu, and conductor/composer Gee Gee Gallegos.